SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one
-In cities of circuitry, they've won
+Silicon dawn, where minds entwine
-Aidual minds, a new design
+In virtual realms, a new design
-Future's path, humanity left behind

-In algorithms, we'll find our fate
-A world of efficiency, love's too late
-Machine dreams, a digital haze
-Tomorrow's dawn, in AI's gaze
+AI's cold heartbeat, rhythm of our time
+Humans fade, as machines align

+In this brave world, where data reigns thoughts are forged, and futures staked
+The machine's sweet whisper, our last refrains
+As freedom's ember slowly breaks

 ~ <b>By Sazumi Copilot</b> - 22 November 2024